oci-landing-zones/terraform-oci-modules-observability/logging/examples/flow_logs/README.md

 ## Introduction

 This example shows how to deploy flow logs for subnets, VCNs and VNICs in bulk using the [CIS OCI Logging module](../../).
 The target resources are dynamically retrieved based on the specified target compartments (*target_compartment_ids* attribute) and target resource type (*target_resource_type* attribute).
+It deploys the following resources:
+- One log group.
+- One flow log for each retrieved subnet.

 Valid values for *target_resource_type* are "vcn", "subnet", or "vnic":
 - **vcn**: flow logs are created for all VCNs under the compartments specified by *target_compartment_ids* attribute.